- Faculty / Staff

 Voicemail is available remotely just as it is from campus phones.
 You will simply need to dial the full number (775-682-9970) then you will be prompted for your name or mailbox number (5-digit extension).
 Once entered the system will prompt you for your PIN as normal.
 If you need your voicemail PIN reset, please follow the resetting your PIN instructions.

-Teams is available as a desktop program, an online portal and a phone application.
+Teams is the recommend video conferencing tool for administrative and non-instructional meetings.
+It is available as a desktop program, an online portal, and a phone application.
 Users can login into any of these methods with their University email and password to start using Teams.
 Within Teams, users have the ability to communicate by video call, audio call or instant messaging.
 Communication can be done through channels or chats.
 Channels are organized as threads, and are typically visible to an entire department.
 Chats are created by individual users, and can include multiple people.

 Signing in and using Teams